 Konstantia Gourzi stands in many ways for equality empowerment in classical music.
 She is not only a conductor and composer but also a professor.
 She belongs to that generation of female conductors who have done true pioneering work in order to go their own way in the male-dominated era of that time.
 As a composer she connects different cultures and musical traditions, as a conductor she sets priorities with new concepts and series, also in connection with other arts.

-How do you manage to reconcile the three professional fields of conductor, composer and professor?
+How do you manage to reconcile the three professional fields of a conductor, composer, and professor?

-The one complements the other and that gives me the strength.
-I try to plan well and not to lose my sense of humour in difficult phases.
+The one complements the other and that gives me strength.
+I try to plan well and not to lose my sense of humor in difficult phases.